Who are we?

 - Support activities in line with ALT’s strategic aims

 - Share ALT’s values of being participative, open, collaborative, innovative, inclusive, and transparent

-All group activities will follow five established community principles:
+All group activities will follow four established community principles:

 - Dr Teeroumanee Nadan, Independent Researcher on International, Inclusive & Digital HigherEd (Chair)